 Every medical exam is governed by the distinct circumstance of each individual case.
 It can include laboratory work, x rays, specialist referrals and follow up care.

 What can you expect from a medical examination at the CARE Center?

 - You will be greeted by one of our friendly CARE Center Staff and ushered into our Family Waiting Room.

 - We will go over consent forms and complete the New York State Office of Victims Services reimbursement form to ensure your family is not billed for this visit.
 To learn more about the New York State Office of Victims Services, please click here.

 - We will explain our child-friendly process and answer any concerns or questions you may have.
-Sometimes, we have this discussion in a separate room to ensure that you can freely express your concerns in an appropriate setting and away from your child.

 - We will introduce you to an advocate who will be there to provide support and accurate information to your family throughout the entire investigation process.
 This service is free and voluntary.